Type II$_1$ von Neumann algebra representations of Hecke operators on Maass forms and the Ramanujan-Petersson conjectures: The representation of the Hecke operators for on the type II von Neumann algebra

 \section{The representation of the Hecke operators for $\Gamma \subseteq G$\\ on the type II$_1$ von Neumann algebra $\L(G)$}

 This section contains the main technical result of the paper.
 In Section 2 we obtained an explicit formula for abstract Hecke operator.

 In this section we prove that the algebra consisting of completely positive maps representing the Hecke operators has a lifting to $\L(G)$.
-This lifting is similar to the dilation of a semigroup of completely positive maps.
+This lifting is similar to the dilation of a semigroup of completely positive maps, as explained in the introduction.
 It relies on the representation for the Hecke algebra given in the previous section.
 The result is a formula that does not involve in its expression any choice of a system of representatives.

 The main theorem of this paper is the following.

 Note that all the result in this section remain valid in the presence of a group 2-cocycle on $G$, which restricts to the group $\Gamma$.
 We will assume that all the partial automorphisms of $\Gamma$, Ad\ $ \sigma $, $\sigma \in G$ are $\varepsilon$ preserving, (see also Appendix 1).